LightArcStudios/LightArcStudios.github.io/it-stares-back/index.md

 <p style="text-align: center;">
   <strong>
-    <a href="https://store.steampowered.com/app/1094250/It_Stares_Back/" target="_blank">IT STARES BACK ON STEAM</a>
+    <a href="https://store.steampowered.com/app/1094250/It_Stares_Back/" target="_blank">SEIZE IT STARES BACK ON STEAM</a>
   </strong>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enter The Great Tapestry: Once a candy-colored realm of dreams and fantasy, now a corrupted death-scape of perilous ruin.
 Will you gaze into the void to learn the fate of this tattered land?
-Be weary, traveller...
+Be wary, traveller...

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 <p style="text-align: center;">
   <strong>
-    <a href="https://www.youtube.com/watch?v=JSmioG9pdpU" target="_blank">WATCH THE TRAILER</a>
+    <a href="https://www.youtube.com/watch?v=JSmioG9pdpU" target="_blank">WITNESS THE TRAILER</a>
   </strong>
 </p>